KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-greek-lattice.md

 - **Apophis / Apep** — the Greek tradition inherits this figure through the Egyptian-Hellenistic syncretism, with the Apophis articulation already established in the Mesopotamian essay's IL₅ treatment.

 - **The terminal-entropic-pole** in Greek cosmology is more often articulated through the *condition* of Tartarus-as-terminal-pit than through a personified figure.
-Tartarus in its IL₁-sealed-mode aspect (within Hades-domain) is treated separately; Tartarus in its primordial articulation as the subversal-pole paired with Gaia is structurally adjacent to IL₅ but articulated as condition rather than figure.
+Tartarus in its IL₁-sealed-mode aspect (within Hades-domain) is treated separately; Tartarus in its primordial articulation as the depth-pole paired with Gaia is structurally adjacent to IL₅ but articulated as condition rather than figure.

 **IL₄ IDP (Psychea 🪫) / IDL (Nyxea 🫥):**